Time efficiency analysis for undersampled quantitative MRI acquisitions: Methods

 \subsubsection{Time efficiency based on prospective acquisition}

-The phantom has multiple layers of sphere arrays that have a range of specific $T_1$, $T_2$, and proton density values \cite{jiang_repeatability_2017}.
-Some of them cannot be measured accurately with the sequence and settings we used.
-The ROIs were selected manually, targeting the spheres and excluding the ones with high uncertainty in estimations.
+The phantom has multiple layers of sphere arrays with a range of specific $T_1$, $T_2$, and proton density values \cite{jiang_repeatability_2017}.
+Using the given sequence settings we cannot accurately map spheres having $T_1$ and $T_2$ values that lie outside the range: first TI $ \leq T_1 \leq \text{last TI}$ and second TE $ \leq T_2 \leq \text{last TE} $ respectively.
+These spheres were excluded during the manual ROI selection.
 For each parameter, a map of the difference between the two acquisitions was computed.
-The voxels within each ROI of the difference map were divided by their nominal value and multiplied by $\sqrt{2}$.
-The standard deviation, with its $95\%$ confidence bounds, was computed across all voxels (in all ROIs) of the resulting map to obtain the CV of the prospective scan.
-The CV, along with lower and upper bounds, was used to compute the time efficiency denoted as $\eta^{ACQ}_{p}$ using equation \ref{eq: Time_eff}.
+The voxels within each ROI of the difference map were divided by their nominal value and divided by $\sqrt{2}$.
+The standard deviation with its $95\%$ confidence bounds assuming a normal distribution was computed for all voxels (in all ROIs) of the resulting map to obtain the CV of the prospective scan.
+The CV, along with lower and upper bounds, was used to compute the time efficiency denoted as $\eta^{ACQ}_{p}$ using Equation \ref{eq: Time_eff}.